RBGKew/pypaftol/paftools_tutorial.md

 * Standard input and standard output can be **redirected**, using the `<` and `>` operators.
 * The standard output of one process can be connected to the standard input of another process with a **pipe**.

+Using `paftools` and participating in this tutorial does not require full knowledge of all these shell features and concepts.
+It is, however, useful to be aware of these concepts, and to notice that the terms shown **in boldface** in the bullet list above have rigorous technical definitions.
+They are likely to come up in this tutorial or training sessions.

 ### Docker

 Please install [Docker](https://www.docker.com), and familiarise yourself with
-* running a container using the `docker run -t -i` command,
+* running a container interactively using the `docker run -t -i` command,
 * downloading a container image using the `docker pull` command,
 * bind-mounting a directory on your host system using the `--mount type=bind,src=...,dst=...` option to the `docker run` command.

+On this basis, run an interactive session of the image `jttkim/paftol-demo:latest`.
+If you have data you want to try processing with `paftools`, put them into a directory on your host system and bind-mount that directory.

 ## Introduction